Singletons for Simpletons: Revisiting Windowed Backoff using Chernoff Bounds: Inductive Arguments

 We present two inductive arguments for establishing upper bounds on $m_{i}$.
 Later in Section~\ref{sec:reanalyze}, these results are leveraged in our makespan analysis, and extracting them here allows us to modularize our presentation.
 Lemma~\ref{lem:induction-new} applies to \fb, \beb, and \llb, while Lemma~\ref{lem:induction-new-stb} applies to \stb.
 We highlight that a single inductive argument would suffice for all algorithms --- allowing for a simpler presentation --- if we only cared about asymptotic makespan.
 However, in the case of \fb we wish to obtain a tight bound on the first-order term, which is one of the contributions in~\cite{BenderFaHe05}.

-In the following, we specify $m_0 \leq n$ since a (very) few packets may have succeeded prior to window $0$; recall, this is the window where a large number of packets are expected to succeed.
+In the following lemmas, it is worth noting that we specify $m_0 \leq n$ instead of $m_0 = n$, since some packets may have succeeded prior to window $0$; recall, this is the window where a large number of packets are expected to succeed.
+That said, the following inductive arguments apply so long as $m_0 \geq n^{7/10}$.

+We also highlight the error probability present in each of the following lemmas; that is, the decrease in the number of remaining packets specified in these lemmas fails to hold with some probability.
+However, this probability is polynomially small in $n$, and this is what allows us to bound the total error over the $O(\log\log n)$ applications of these lemmas in Section~\ref{sec:final-analysis}.

 \begin{lemma} Consider a batch of $m_0\leq n$ packets that execute over windows $w_i \geq m_0 + \sqrt{m_0}$ for all $i\geq 0$.
 If $m_i \geq n^{7/10}$, then $m_{i+1} \leq (4/5)\frac{m_0}{2^{2^i\lg(5/4)}}$ with error probability at most $(i+1)/n^2$. \end{lemma} \begin{proof} We argue by induction on $i\geq 0$.